 Smith won over the local press.
 Perhaps, they had never left his side.
 One reporter, writing for the Portsmouth Daily Times, opined that “He is a small man, rather slim, and is very bald.
 He is a neat dresser and in his citizens clothes did not look like the fierce soldier who had carried terror to the hearts of the most savage tribes in the Philippine islands.”
 Smith may have looked well that evening, but the following day he had a nervous breakdown.
 The planned formal reception and banquet had to be postponed.
 Smith’s illness made headlines around the nation, with the New York Times reporting “a complete nervous collapse.”

 When Smith had recovered, his supporters in Portsmouth celebrated Smith’s long career of military service and formally welcomed him home.
-The event was held at the Washington Hotel, Portsmouth’s most exclusive address.
+The event was held at the Washington Hotel on the 20th of August, 1902, in the heart of the Bonefiddle District.
 The Portsmouth Daily Times reporter captured the scene: “The lobby itself was a maze of red, white, and blue.
 The national colors were everywhere.
 Bunting circled about the columns, and hung in festoons from the balcony and … railings.
 Flags were unfurled here and there about the room to give the whole a general artistic effect.
 Pictures of McKinley, Washington, Grant, and Lincoln, draped with the national colors, hung upon the walls. ….
 Suspended from the center of the balcony was the greeting “Welcome” prettily made from crimped tissue paper.”
-The Times also reported that that the absence of a portrait of President Theodore Roosevelt “was noted by all who viewed the scene.”
+The Times also reported that the absence of a portrait of President Theodore Roosevelt “was noted by all who viewed the scene.”

 During the after dinner toasts, Smith, wearing his most formal military uniform, addressed the gathering.
 Again, he sounded unrepentant and the gathered crowd loved him for it.
 Reviewing his forty-years of army service, Smith declared: “We have fought to make this a united country; to wrest the great West from the hordes of Indian savages and to protect the frontiersman and his wife and children in their homes; to bring the blessings of liberty and good government to our neighboring and distant isles of the sea; to avenge the massacres in the harbor of Havana, to compel obedience to our authority in the Philippine Islands and to pacify and subdue the most savage tribes of the earth.”
 The Island of Samar, explained Smith, was “peopled by savage tribes who do not recognize any rules of civilized warfare, but are treacherous and brutal to the lowest degree.
 Still, they must be brought into subjugation, and kept so until they learn that the purpose is to give them freedom and the blessings of that good government which we enjoy.”
 Spontaneous applause interrupted the speech numerous times and upon its conclusion, Smith received a standing ovation and another round of three cheers for “Portsmouth’s General.”